Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/9 - MVC Pattern in iOS/README.md

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 1. Create a model highlighting fields that represent a user object, mapped to a persistent data store (NSKeyedArchiver or Core Data).
+2. Create a ViewController with is Script and UI Component (in the Storyboard)

 ## Knowledge